Buster Douglas vs. Evander Holyfield: Background

 Douglas, however, had other plans and subjected a stunned champion to a severe pounding.
-Tyson was so unprepared that his corner did not bring proper equipment to the fight, with no ice bag or endswell, and was forced to use a latex glove filled with water to try to reduce the swelling to his eye.
+Tyson was so unprepared that his corner did not bring the proper equipment to the fight, with no ice bag or endswell, and was forced to use a latex glove filled with water to try to reduce the swelling to his eye.
 Despite being knocked down in the eighth round, Douglas bounced back and knocked Tyson out in the tenth round to claim the title in what was called by Jim Lampley, broadcasting the fight for HBO, as "the single biggest upset in the history of heavyweight championship fights."
 The fight was not without controversy, however, as Tyson's promoter Don King, claimed that referee Octavio Meyran had not properly counted the knockdown on Douglas from the eighth round (saying that Douglas was down for ten seconds and not the eight count he received), and that the result should be reversed and Tyson should instead be declared the winner.
 The WBA and WBC initially agreed with King and announced that they would not recognize Douglas as champion until they reviewed the allegations, though the IBF accepted the result as valid.
 After much public backlash, King rescinded his protest and both organizations officially recognized Douglas as champion.
+King's objections were, in fact, illegitimate, as according to the rules of boxing, the referee's verbal count is what is binding.

 Though Tyson and his camp had hoped for a rematch Douglas ultimately decided to defend his title against the top contender and signed a fight with Holyfield.
 Prior to the fight, it was announced that Douglas and Holyfield would split a $32,100,000 purse with Douglas guaranteed a then-record $24,075,000, the largest purse ever paid to a single fighter at the time.
 Holyfield, meanwhile, would earn $8,025,000.